luukvanderduim/zbus-lockstep/README.md

     }
 ```

-Obviously, the user here needs to take care and ensure that the `XML` descriptions that are in use,
+Obviously, the user here needs to take care to ensure that the `XML` descriptions that are in use,
-are valid and the most current available.
+are indeed currently valid and the most recent available.

-## ToDo
+## To-do

 - [ ] Provide proc-macro to derive a validation